brandur/sorg/content/drafts/live-reload.md

 of good implementations that are well-abstracted.
-Fsnotify connects into one of three different OS-level APIs depending on the operating system (`inotify`, `kqueue`, or `ReadDirectoryChangesW`), but hides all that legwork behind what amounts to one function and two channels:
+Fsnotify connects into one of three different OS-level APIs depending on the operating system (`inotify`, `kqueue`, or `ReadDirectoryChangesW`), and if you look at its implementation, does quite a lot of legwork to make that possible.
+But for us as the end user, it's all hidden behind a couple function calls and two channels:

 ``` go
 watcher, err := fsnotify.NewWatcher()